Int-Circuit/PartDB-Driver/README.md

 **WARNING PROGRAM IS IN EARLY ALPHA**
 # Setup
+1. Install libcurl, libfyaml and cJSON
-1. Run `make all`
+2. Run `make all`
-2. Creae a `conf.yaml` file at the root of the project with the contents
+3. Creae a `conf.yaml` file at the root of the project with the contents
 ```
 server:
   url: # your server url (should end with */api)